iRobotEducation/create3_docs/docs/hw/overview.md

 More information on this board is available on the [Electrical](../electrical/) page.

-![Create® 3 from a bottom view, with the cargo bay removed.](data/bottom.jpg "Robot Bottom") The bottom of the robot includes four cliff sensors to keep the robot on solid ground, a caster (by default, the robot's center of gravity is forward of the center axis), charging contacts, two wheels with current sensors and encoders, and an optical odometry sensor.
+![Create® 3 from a bottom view, with the cargo bay removed.](data/bottom.jpg "Robot Bottom") The bottom of the robot includes four cliff sensors to keep the robot on solid ground, a front caster (by default, the robot's center of gravity is forward of the center axis), charging contacts, two wheels with current sensors and encoders, and an optical odometry sensor.
 Not visible is the robot's IMU, which is used with the optical odometry sensor and wheel encoders to generate a fused odometry estimate.

 [^1]: The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.